SantiagoLopezDavid/8-Week-SQL-Challenge/Case Study #1: Danny's Diner/Readme.md

 ```
 **Asumptions:**

-For this question, multiple `customer_id` could have bought more than one item in their fisrt visit.
+For this question, multiple `customer_id` could have bought more than one item in their first visit.
 There is not a way of knowing which one was first based on the dataset provided.
 As a result we could have multiple `product_name` for each `customer_id`.

 **Explanation:**